adampoczatek/adampoczatek.github.io/_posts/2014-11-15-clickago-javascript-framework-for-undo-redo.md

 ## How It Works

-The idea is very simple - every time a user does something you have to register his action along with a relevant rollback function.
+The idea is very simple - every time users do something you have to register their actions along with a relevant rollback function.
 Those rollbacks and actions then get executed when you call `.undo()` or `.redo()`.

 Registering actions is handled by the `.register()` method which accepts two parameters - current action options and the rollback options.
 Here's an example: